CentauriSoldier/LuaEx/README.md

 #### Item Methods
 - **next** Returns the next item based on ordinal value (or nil if outside the enum's range)
 - **previous** Returns the previous item based on ordinal value (or nil if outside the enum's range)
-- **isA** Determines whether or not the item exists in a given enum
+- **isa** Determines whether or not the item exists in a given enum
 - **isSibling** Determines whether or not the first item and the second item are in the same enum

 #### Item Metamethods